 All transcripts supporting the transfer of credits must be for credits earned prior to the student’s first semester at WSU While enrolled in a degree program in the College of Engineering, graduate-level courses taken at another institution may not be applicable to the College of Engineering degree without approval prior to registration for any such courses.
 A Transfer of Credit request should not be submitted before the completion of eight credits in residence at Wayne State.
 All credits transferred must conform to the six-year time limitation for completion of requirements.

-Since twenty-four credits of any M.S. program must be earned at WSU, the number of transfer credits from a related, uncompleted graduate program at another institution are limited to eight credits for a thirty-two credit M.S. program and twelve credits for a thirty-six credit M.S. program.
+Since twenty-four credits of any M.S. program must be earned at WSU, the number of transfer credits from a related, uncompleted graduate program at another institution are limited to eight credits for a thirty credit M.S. program and twelve credits for a thirty-six credit M.S. program.
 Exceptions to this limit are made only for identified collaborative programs with partner universities.

 The Doctor of Philosophy (Ph.D.) degree is offered by the College of Engineering in the following major areas: biomedical engineering, chemical engineering, civil engineering. computer engineering, computer science, electrical engineering, industrial engineering, materials science and engineering, and mechanical engineering.

 Admission to the doctoral programs of the College is contingent upon admission to the Graduate School.
-For admission into an engineering doctoral program, the student’s overall grade point average must be 3.2 or better, with a 3.5 in the last two years as an undergraduate student if being admitted directly from a bachelor’s program.
-Students who do not satisfy these minimum standards will not be considered for admission to the program until they have completed a master’s degree and have earned a grade point average in courses taken for graduate credit that is not less than 3.5.
+For admission into an engineering doctoral program, the student’s overall grade point average is expected to be 3.2 or better, with a 3.5 in the last two years as an undergraduate student if being admitted directly from a bachelor’s program.
+Students who do not satisfy these minimum standards may not be considered for admission to the program until they have completed a master’s degree and have earned a grade point average in courses taken for graduate credit that is not less than 3.5.
 Individual departments may have higher admission requirements.

 Generally, students applying for admission to the doctoral program should have first achieved an M.S. degree.
 Students completing their M.S. degree programs who wish to enter the doctoral. program must have a minimum grade point average of 3.5 at the graduate level.